iamrealfarhanbd/ninja-toastify-plugin/readme.txt

 == Description ==

-WP React Toastify is a lightweight and customizable WordPress plugin that adds click-to-copy toasts to your website.
+Ninja Toastify is a lightweight and customizable WordPress plugin that adds click-to-copy toasts to your website.
 With this plugin, you can easily create custom toasts with unique IDs and embed them into any page or post using a shortcode generator in the admin dashboard.
 Your users can then click the copy button to quickly and easily share your content on social media or other platforms

 == Installation ==

-Upload the wp-react-toastify folder to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress Use the shortcode [wp_react_toastify] to display the toast notification on your website.
+Upload the ninja-toastify folder to the /wp-content/plugins/ directory Activate the plugin through the 'Plugins' menu in WordPress Use the shortcode [ninja_toastify] to display the toast notification on your website.

 == Frequently Asked Questions ==

 = How can I customize the notification appearance? =

-You can customize the appearance of the notification by passing in options as props to the wp_react_toastify shortcode .
+You can customize the appearance of the notification by passing in options as props to the ninja_toastify shortcode .

 = Can I display multiple notifications at once? =